skyglobal/web-toolkit/README.md

 ## Using the Toolkit
 ### CSS
-Include the relevant files in your head tag
+Include the stylesheet in your head tag
-- <link rel="stylesheet" href="//web-toolkit.global.sky.com/<version-number>/stylesheets/sky_web_toolkit.css"/>
+- "//web-toolkit.global.sky.com/<version-number>/stylesheets/sky_web_toolkit.css"
 ### JS
-Include this at the foot of your page
+Include javascript at the foot of your page
-- <script src="//web-toolkit.global.sky.com/<version-number>/js/toolkit.js"/>
+- "//web-toolkit.global.sky.com/<version-number>/js/toolkit.js"

 ## Wiki
 [You can contribute to the wiki!!!](https://github.com/bskyb-commerce/bskyb-commerce.github.io/wiki)